Vpekdas/Simple-ECS/README.md

 The goal of this project is to allow users to design a circuit and assign it to a car spawner.
 Spawned cars will then follow the defined circuit until they reach the end.

+I chose to implement this project using Unity’s latest recommendations, as some older methods are deprecated or scheduled for deprecation.
+One of the key limitations of traditional Unity OOP is its reliance on a single-threaded architecture.
+To overcome this, I leveraged Unity's ECS (Entity Component System) and ScheduleParallel, which allows tasks to run across multiple threads for improving performance and scalability.

 ## Controls

 Left click to place a circuit on editor.